 - Uterine prolapse – when the uterus moves from its correct position into the vaginal canal.

-For non-cancerous illnesses a hysterectomy would only be offered if all other treatment options had been tried first.
+For non-cancerous illnesses, a hysterectomy would only be offered if all other treatment options had been tried first.

-The types of hysterectomy include:
+The most common types of hysterectomy are:

 Symptoms of menopause include:

 - Sleep problems

 There are three ways for a hysterectomy to be carried out:

 - Open surgery - the lower abdomen is cut open across the belly, and the uterus is removed via this incision.

 - Vaginal hysterectomy - the uterus is removed via a cut made in the vagina.
 This cut is closed and rarely results in scarring.